intel/nauta/docs/user-guide/actions/view_cli_help.md

 # Viewing CLI Commands Help

 The `--help` command provides man-page style help for each nctl command.
-You can view help for any command and subcommand, and all related parameters.
+You can view help for any command and subcommand, and all related parameters by using the `--help` command.

 This section discusses the following main topics: